- Chart

 Bid-Ask Spread

-The bid-ask spread of SHY is typically very tight, indicating low trading costs and high liquidity.
+The bid-ask spread for SHY is typically very narrow, indicating low trading costs and excellent liquidity for market participants.

 Market Dynamics